Core Commands¶

 |---|---|---|---|

---profile | string | default | Profile name to edit |
+Profile name to edit |

-- Core: Providers, Agent, Server, Session
+- Core: Providers, Agent, Channels, Tools, Server, Session, Logging, Gatekeeper, Output Manager

 Press / to search across all categories by keyword.